Introduction

 The ideas and concepts in this page act as a foundation for this website and we hope will inspire, encourage, clarify, challenge and develop your thinking about the possibilities of what a Good Life is for everyone – including people with disability.

-We are relational beings and feeling that you really belong is the epitome of the Good Life.
 Belonging connects you with people who share your interests and passions and it is fertile ground for deepening and strengthening relationships.
-It is far more than just being present and it is not something that can be manufactured.

 The reality of many people with disability is one of isolation.
 By living, working and studying in ways that are separate to the rest of the community, people with disability live lives that are different and often unrecognisable to everyone else.
 This undermines belonging and makes it harder to access the benefits of being valued and belonging – the very things that make up the Good Life.